These Words Were Invented by Mistake

 Algorithm

 Often used in reference to computing, an algorithm is a set mathematical process with clear steps in order to arrive at the right answer.
-But the word algorithm is a mistranslation of the name of 9th-century Persian mathematician Muḥammad ibn Mūsā al-Khwārizmī.
-It was Latinized to be “Algoritmi.”
+But the word algorithm is a mistranslation of the name of ninth-century Persian mathematician Muḥammad ibn Mūsā al-Khwārizmī.
+It was Latinized into “Algoritmi.”
 That’s right — one of the fundamental terms in the field of mathematics comes from a mispronunciation of a name.

 Sneeze

-The Old English word “fnesan” means to snort.
-Styles of writing and penmanship later changed, and there was confusion between the letter “s” and the letter “f.”
-Fnesan turned into snesan, and there you have the start of sneeze.
+The Old English word fnesan means "to snort."
+Styles of writing and penmanship changed, and there was confusion between the letter “s” and the letter “f.”
+Fnesan turned into snesan, and there you have the origins of "sneeze."
 Gesundheit!

 Tornado

-A tornado is a flurry of winds, maybe so loud that people couldn’t hear the correct words.
-The etymology of this word is unclear, but it’s close enough to the Spanish words “tronada,” which means thunder, and “tornar,” which means to turn.
-The combination of the two, and perhaps not quite hearing the difference between the two, created the word tornado.
+A tornado is a flurry of winds, maybe blowing so loudly that people couldn’t hear the correct words.
+The etymology of this word is unclear, but it’s close enough to the Spanish words tronada, which means "thunder," and tornar, which means "to turn."
+The combination of the two, and perhaps not quite hearing the difference between the two, created the English word "tornado."

 Culprit

 Throughout the Middle Ages, the language of law was French.
-This particular word may have been created as a misinterpretation of a common abbreviation in legal documents, cul.prist.
-“Culpable: prest d'averrer notre bille,” or “Guilty: we’re ready to prove your indictment.”
-As the years went on and English became more common, the abbreviations became harder to understand.
-It is most likely this confusion that created culprit as the guilty word we know today.
+This particular word may have been created as a misinterpretation of a common abbreviation in legal documents, "cul.prist."
+The full phrase was "prest d'averrer notre bille," or "we’re ready to prove your indictment."
+The abbreviation "cul.prist" was used to indicate a "guilty" verdict.
+As the years went on and English became more common, "culprit" was created by confusing it for the word "guilty."

 Pea

-The word pea is actually known as a backformation, or a word created from an already existing and usually longer word.
-The original form of the green legume was “pease,” with the plural being “pesen.”
+The word "pea" is a backformation, or a word created from an already existing and usually longer word.
+The original form of the green legume was “pease,” with the plural “pesen.”
 However, “pease” was mistaken for the plural, and people quickly became used to calling the singular “pea.”
 The mistake stuck around, and now “peas” is the plural of “pea.”

 Ammunition

-Ammunition, like culprit, is from French, one of the more dominant languages throughout Europe in the Middle Ages.
-The word “la munition,” which means military weapons, was heard incorrectly by English speakers as ammunition, and the word has maintained its firing power today.
+"Ammunition," like "culprit," is from French, one of the more dominant languages throughout Europe in the Middle Ages.
+The word la munition, which means "weapon," was heard incorrectly by English speakers as "ammunition," and the word has maintained its firing power today.

 Sherry